 Check out these authentic videos in Ukrainian with Ukrainian subtitles or transcripts.

 This region is the biggest.
 It includes the biggest part of our country.
 It is no wonder that this group of Ukrainian dialects was used as a basis for the literary language as you know it.
-Even so, there are still some special features which make it unique.
+Even so, there are still some special features that make it unique.
 Also, due to contact with Russians, Turkish and Bulgarian people, these dialects have some common vocabulary with them.

 Pronunciation